-- Follow face covering and social distancing requirements.

 - Obey the directions of the bus driver.

-- No smoking, eating or drinking.
+- · No smoking, eating or drinking.

-- Stay in your seat at all times.
+- · Stay in your seat at all times.

 - Keep arms and feet inside bus and to yourself.

 - · No fighting.

 - Seat belts are strongly encouraged.

 - Use a courteous voice.

 - No swearing.